paladp/cs203-S2019-assessment/assessment.md

 * Requirements engineering
   * N = No effort to document, define, or maintain requirements present
   * I = Brief or unspecific documentation, definition, and maintenance given
-  * A = Explains what was done with enough detail to convey the most important information
+  * A = Explains what requirements have been specified in enough detail to convey the most important information
-  * G = Documentation and definition are well written and gives other team members an informed idea of the process
+  * G = Documentation and definitions are well written and gives other team members
   * E = The software engineer displayed highly detailed, elaborate, and complete documentation, definition, and maintenance in the given design process
 * Software architecture
-  * N = There is no concrete structure and the master branch is broken
+  * N = There is no consideration to the structure or organization of the project
   * I = There are small amounts of structure to the code where it may or may not run correctly, and the master branch is broken
   * A = There is a blueprint for the software system that lacks completion, and the